Tyrannick Love

+Performance by Nell Gwyn

 Nell Gwyn played the tyrant's daughter Valeria, and spoke "what must be the most amusing epilogue ever written" (in the words of Maximillian E. Novak, Dryden's modern editor).
 However, at that time "amusing" meant "thoughtful or thought-provoking" and was therefore very complimentary to both the play and the execution.
 The modern interpretation of "amusing" undermines the actual reality.
 When two stagehands came onstage to carry off Valeria's corpse at the play's end, Gwyn jumped up and assumed her genuine identity, though still in costume, to deliver the epilogue.

+The rest of the original cast

 In addition to Gwyn, the original 1669 production by the King's Company featured Margaret Hughes as St. Catherine, Michael Mohun as Maximus, Charles Hart as Porphyrius, Rebecca Marshall as Berenice, William Cartwright as Apollonius, Edward Lydall as Valerius, William Beeston as Nigrinus, Richard Bell as Amariel, Elizabeth James as Damilcar and Edward Kynaston as Placidius.
 Mary Knep doubled the roles of Nakar and Felicia.

+Dedication and reception

 The play was dedicated to the Duke of Monmouth.
 The play was a major success, and was acted for 14 days straight.
 The work was revived in 1677, 1686, 1694, and 1702.